Optimal control of port-Hamiltonian descriptor systems with minimal energy supply: Port-Hamiltonian DAE-OCPs

-It is clear that in this example $\ker(RQ) = \{x\in \mathbb{R}^5\,|\, x_4=x_5=0\}.$ In Figure~\ref{fig:dae} we observe the subspace turnpike behavior proven in \Cref{thm:DAE_tp} for the corresponding DAE OCP \eqref{e:phDAE_OCP}, i.e., the optimal solution is close to $\ker(RQ)$ for the majority of the time.
+Here we have $\ker(RQ) = \{x\in \mathbb{R}^5\,|\, x_4=x_5=0\}.$ In Figure~\ref{fig:dae} we observe the subspace turnpike behavior proven in Theorem~\ref{thm:DAE_tp} for the corresponding DAE-OCP \eqref{e:phDAE_OCP}, i.e., the optimal state is close to $\ker(RQ)$ for the majority of the time.

 \FloatBarrier